 The strategy is complete, the stage is set, and you have your design.
 It is now time to build an app!

-Step 10: Agile Development.
-Agile is the preferred approach for mobile development due the importance of collaboration, transparency, and rapid iteration to adapt to change.
+Agile is the preferred approach for mobile development due to the importance of collaboration, transparency, and rapid iteration to adapt to change.
 These practices of adapting to change are critical to finding success in the ever-evolving mobile channel.

 Congratulations!
 You have built an app.
 Now it’s time to get some of your target users to help you test it.